 Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For covered services from non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.
+For covered services from non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.